 It’s becoming clear that unless we do something to stop it, the hate and violence will only get worse.
 A good first step to take?
 Educating yourself with these books on race all white people should read, because it is up to all of us to put an end to racism.

 Borrow a Title

 Russell Library has most of the books mentioned above in a wide variety of formats: hardcover, ebook, audiobook.
-Fill out a request form for the titles you would like to read and we will call you to arrange Curbside Pickup.
+Search our online catalog and place a hold.
 You can also send us an email or give us a call!